 • Chorea, that is, a neurological disorder in which involuntary movements of the hips, shoulders, or face occur

-• Alopecia without scars
+• Non-scarring Alopecia, or without scars

 As you can see, there are many symptoms and many complications that SLE causes.
 We already saw how much this type of lupus could affect.